learn-co-curriculum/phase-1-using-fetch/README.md

 - It allows us to pull in dynamic content.
 The same "framing" HTML page remains on screen for a cooking website.
 The recipe on display updates _without_ page load.
-This approach was pioneered by GMail whose nav area is swapped for mail content swiftly &mdash; thanks to AJAX.
+This approach was pioneered by GMail whose nav area is swapped for mail content swiftly — thanks to AJAX.
 - It allows us to get data from multiple sources.
 We could make a website that displays the current weather forecast and the current price of bitcoin side by side!
 This approach is used by most sites to render ads.
 Your content loads